Use the Campaign Settings menu to adjust a Campaign's share, mobile, embed, background, text, and other settings.

 Default Mobile Locale

-When it can, Facebook shows mobile dialogs in the same language as the visiting Facebook user's preferred language.
+When it can, Facebook shows mobile dialogues in the same language as the visiting Facebook user's preferred language.

 When Facebook is unable to determine the visitor's location, the dialogs are shown in the language you select in this drop-down menu.
 The default is English (US).

-If the Mobile Login feature is in use, this setting will let you customize the name of the login prompt users will see when they participate.
+If the Mobile Login feature is in use (available on the Brand Plan or higher), this setting will let you customize the name of the login prompt users will see when they participate.

 Default Label When Campaign is Installed